ruaan-deysel/unraid-api/UNRAIDAPI.md

-# Unraid API Documentation
+# Unraid GraphQL API Documentation

 ## Overview

-This document provides a comprehensive guide to the Unraid GraphQL API.
-The API allows developers to interact with various components of an Unraid server, including array management, disk operations, user administration, Docker containers, virtual machines, and more.
+This document provides a comprehensive guide to the modern Unraid GraphQL API (v4.21.0+).
+The API allows developers to interact with various components of an Unraid server, including array management, disk operations, user administration, Docker containers, virtual machines, notifications, and more.

+**This documentation is updated for the latest Unraid API schema and is compatible with Unraid 7.1.4+.**

 ## Table of Contents